linafilali/Lab3_60104281/README.md

 The goal was to clean, transform, and enrich the **Goodreads Reviews Dataset** using **Azure Data Factory, Databricks (PySpark)**, and **Microsoft Fabric Power Query**.

 The work is split into two main notebooks:
-- `Homework Part I.ipynb` → Gold Table Curation and Fabric Transformations
+- `ingestion_cleaning.ipynb` → Gold Table Curation and Fabric Transformations
 - `clean_gold_features.ipynb` → Databricks Cleaning and Feature Engineering